mike-stimson1/Lost-and-Found/README-APP.md

 ## Prerequisites

-1. **Azure OpenAI Account**: You need access to Azure OpenAI service
+1. **OpenAI Account**: You need access to OpenAI API
-2. **Vector Store Setup**: Upload the `conceptscheme.json` to Azure Foundry as a vector store document
+2. **Assistant Setup**: Create an OpenAI Assistant with the `conceptscheme.json` uploaded as knowledge
-3. **API Configuration**: Get your Azure OpenAI endpoint, API key, and deployment name
+3. **API Configuration**: Get your OpenAI API key and Assistant ID from the OpenAI platform

 ## Installation